kWAYTV/telegram-adbot/README.md

 1. ⬇️ Download or clone the repo, and enter the folder with the command line.
 2. ⚙️ Install the requirements with the command `python -m pip install -r requirements.txt`
 3. 🖋️ Fill in the `config.yaml` file with your settings.
 Documentation will be up soon.
-4. 🔖 Add your groups in the `src/data/input/groups.txt` file, with `t.me/grouplink` format and sepparated by a new line.
+4. 🔖 Add your groups in the `src/data/input/groups.txt` file, without `t.me/` format and sepparated by a new line.
 5. ✉️ Write the message you want to broadcast in the `src/data/input/message.txt` file.
 Supports UTF-8 characters.
 6. 🏁 Run the program and let it do the magic!